Mexico Visa and Residency Information

 Mexico Visa: Permanent Resident Visa

-You must show slightly higher income requirements for a permanent resident visa.
-You can show investments with an average monthly balance over 12 months of about $129,500.
+You must show higher income requirements for a permanent resident visa.
+You can show investments with an average monthly balance over 12 months of about $103,523.
 Or you can show a monthly net income or pension over the last six months of at least $2,588.

 Free Mexico Report: